zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/09-sinhala-amazon.md

 Pamununuwa Laddahu

 [APZ 82.3] (#apz82 .3) {#apz82 .3.ref .apz} "The signal that someone is the view
-If they were taken intensely, they were clashing and behaving.”
+If they were taken intensely, they were clashing and behaving."
 They take the signal, the business signal, and the unpacking signal, as they signal clash.
 Kings and Kings and Debates, and Mosquitriyaoers and Debates Karate.
 Brahmins also brahmins and debates.
 Domestics and Housekeepers